 What are my next steps?

 What do you need to surrender to the Lord during this quiet retreat?

 Intercession: Breathe Out: Closing of Your Personal Prayer Retreat

 - Who needs your prayers?

 Be Sent Out

-Go in peace.
+Go in forgiveness and peace.

 We welcome your feedback, as we want to offer these regularly at HCC.
 Please send your input to firstname.lastname@example.org.
 Thanks!

 Please join us for our Holy Thursday Prayer Service

 on April 6, at 6:30 p.m. in the Chapel